“I just… I can’t… I can’t deal with these fuckin’ people… they’re idiots!”

 In my own life, my goal is to publish my book.

-And publishing a book, traditionally publishing a book is hard.
+And if you didn’t know… traditionally publishing a book is hard.

 Because it’s mainly things that are out of my control.

-If I approach that fact with a negative mindset, the story is easy:
+If I approach my goal with a negative mindset, the story is easy:

 “No one’s going to want this.”